Equal Opportunity Employment (EOE)

 DEI Policy

 is the term used to refer to an organization’s policies or programs used to promote Diversity, Equity, and Inclusion values.
-Having a DEI policy in place encourages recruiters to recruit and hire diverse team members and encourages a welcoming workplace that is free of discrimination.
+Having a DEI policy in place encourages recruiters to recruit and hire diverse team members and build a welcoming workplace that is free of discrimination.

 Diversity Hiring